epfl-ada/ada-2020-project-milestone-p3-p3_datomicdataster/README.md

 * Either by manually assigning a score (0, 1 or 2 ) for each venue (eg. shop, bar, post office...) according to the level of social interaction in said venue.<br>
 * Or by computing the social scores based on factors such as popularity, average time of check-ins, frequency of visits, etc.<br>

 Determine two clusters of users: frequent travelers or not.
-Depending on the number of checkins aboard, we will compute and interpret the following to determine clusters:<br>
+Depending on the number of checkins abroad, we will compute and interpret the following to determine clusters:<br>
 * The ratio of abroad_checkins/local_checkins<br>
 * The ratio of abroad_checkins/total_checkins<br>
 * Simply the number of abroad_checkins<br>